 Feibusch began to find inspiration as he distanced himself from the world.
 He removed himself from social media and began doing some sonic soul-searching.
 “Spotify was pretty detrimental to my music listening.
 It was just a time to take a step back and be like, ‘Woah we’re flooded with information, we’re flooded with connection, we’re flooded with music, we’re flooded with art, we’re flooded with images.’
 Being outside of it was isolating.”
 The isolation Feibusch endured ended up breeding authenticity.
 Feibusch let the band’s true sound emerge, rather than letting the musical zeitgeist dictate their approach.

 The outcome is an album that expresses what it feels like to be submerged in the Information Age.
 It’s emotionally stirring and poignant.
 Feibusch and I agree that the highlight is the title track, “Together Alone.”
-The song glitters with the gentle tinkering of a music box and lyrics that are gracefully ghostly.
-The song transports you back to your childhood room-a place where you spent hours playing thinking and dreaming.
+The song glitters with the gentle tinkering of a music box and ghostly lyrics.
+The song transports you back to your childhood room—a place where you spent hours playing, thinking and dreaming.
 “There’s something about a music box that is so nostalgic.
 It’s a way to guide a listener a little bit more inside themselves.”
-Maybe it’s time for us all to take a break from the numbingly endless social media scroll of mirror selfies, and tune in to something a little more self-reflexive for a change.
+Maybe it’s time for us all to take a break from the numbingly endless social media scroll, and tune in to something a little more self-reflexive for a change.
 So on your next time you take a sick day, mental health day, treat yourself day, or just flat out play hookie, pop in Together Alone and get to know yourself a bit.